TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/worldwide/readme.md

 # DEATH OF THE TADI WEB: Worldwide

-[Yet again], the tadi web has died.
+[Yet again](/wikiblogarden/tadi-web/death-meme), the tadi web has died.

 *Sorry everyone.
 Pack your bags.
 Show's over.*